-This publication discusses federal fuel tax credits allowable on your 1994 income tax return.
-It also explains when you may claim a quarterly refund of the fuel taxes during 1995, instead of waiting to claim a credit on your 1995 income tax return.
+This publication discusses federal fuel tax credits allowable on your 1995 income tax return.
+It also explains when you may claim a quarterly refund of the fuel taxes during 1996, instead of waiting to claim a credit on your 1996 income tax return.
+The form you use to claim your credit or refund shows the rate that applies to the fuel.